 Beaches, coastlines, and our beautiful seas are all interconnected via one global ocean.
 The ocean covers over 70% of the earth, and coral reefs are an important component of ocean health as they support 25% of all marine life and provide homes and protection for up to 1 million species1.
 Coral reefs can be found in the tropics, as well as colder and deeper locations, around the globe.
 You are closer to and perhaps more reliant upon a coral reef than you think…

 The ocean is warming, presenting many issues for the ocean and especially coral reefs.
 Species are being pushed to their thermal limits, corals are bleaching, and more frequent and increasingly powerful storms are eroding coastlines and natural reef habitats.
 The ocean’s chemical make-up is changing due to increased levels of atmospheric carbon dioxide, so it’s become more acidic and weakening the calcium carbonate reef structures.
 In addition to warming oceans, many marine species are being fished quicker than they can naturally be replenished and marine animals are choking on the myriad of plastic that is swishing around our beautiful ocean.
 Certain species can recover, whilst others are struggling, as we continue to put pressure on their habitats.
 Some marine species are disappearing before we have even properly identified them.
 Coral reefs need our help.
 Support the UN’s Decade of Ocean Stewardship and stand up for coral reefs.
 Make small changes every day; it all counts.
-We are all dependent on a healthy ocean – one world, one ocean, no green, no blue.
+We are all dependent on a healthy ocean – one world, one ocean, no blue, no green.

 Throughout the month of June, CCMI will be active in promoting our Stand Up for Coral Reefs efforts, and we invite you to join us in any or all of the efforts we have planned.